 2nd stage- intravesical therapy

 STAGE TWO-If the patient does not respond or there is flare-up during oral therapy, the patient is treated with intravesical rescue solution.
-The rescue solution is prepared by mixing an anaesthetic agent with steroid and heparin and sodium bicarbonate is added to facilitate absorption.
+The rescue solution is prepared by mixing an anaesthetic agent with steroid and heparin.
 The solution is usually kept in the bladder for 30 minutes and 6 treatments are given at intervals of 2 weeks.
 My favourite rescue solution consists of 40 ml sensorcaine 0.5%, 2cc dexamethasone and 25000 unit of heparin.
-If the patient does not improve with one rescue solution then other therapies like DMSO and hyaluronic acid are tried intravesically depending on the availability.
+If the patient does not improve with one rescue solution then other intravesical therapies can be tried.